jakobtroidl/jakobtroidl.github.io/_news/announcement_16.md

 ---

-📢 I am graduating in the fall and am **looking for academic and industry research positions** at the intersection of computer science and biology.
-If you think I would be a good fit for your team, please [reach out](mailto:jtroidl@g.harvard.edu)!
+📢 I am graduating in the fall and am **looking for academic and industry research positions**.
+If you think I would be a good fit, please [reach out](mailto:jtroidl@g.harvard.edu)!